shaeekh/shaeekh.github.io/_pages/about.md

 <div style="text-align: justify">

 I am Shaeekh Al Jahan, a Computer Science Ph.D. student at the <a href="https://www.memphis.edu/"> University of Memphis</a>.
-Moreover, I am working as a Teaching Assistant (TA) of <a href="https://www.memphis.edu/cs/cs_capstone/"> Capstone Project </a> and Research Assistant (RA) at CUBES lab, directed by DR. Brandon M Booth.<br> <br>
+Moreover, I am working as a Teaching Assistant (TA) of <a href="https://www.memphis.edu/cs/cs_capstone/"> Capstone Project </a> and Research Assistant (RA) at CUBES lab, directed by Dr. Brandon M Booth.<br> <br>

 My research interest lies in  Human Centered Computing (HCC), Multi Modal Learning and Natural Language Processing (NLP).
 I am particularly passionate about leveraging these areas to make a meaningful impact on human health and behavior analysis.
 Specifically, I aim to explore computational methods for reasoning and measuring emotional states such as stress, frustration, and motivation.
 Also, I am intrigued by research involving sleep and age-specific diseases, and their broader implications on well-being.
 Recently, I have started exploring generative AI. </div>